josephburgess/nvumi/README.md

   </p>
 </details>

+## Extra commands

+There are two extra (possibly useless) commands included with Nvumi:

+- `NvumiEvalLine`
+- `NvumiEvalBuf`

+These will - you guessed it - run Nvumi on ANY line or ANY buffer.
+Beware that running on a buffer will result in a lot of messy virtual_text (and lots of errors if the text cant be evaluated).
+But maybe you want to set the `NvumiEvalLine` command to quickly run calculations outside of the scratch buffer.

+You can also clear a buffer of the virtual text with `NvumiClear` (or just close it - they wont still be there when you come back).

+## The .nvumi filetype

+Nvumi was built around a made-up filetype `.nvumi`.
+This was so that the autocommands used by the plugin under the hood could target a specific filetype without unwanted side effects on other files.
+It also meant a custom filetype icon could be set for those using nerd fonts.

+The fun side-effect/benefit of this, however, is that you can create `.nvumi` files outside of the scratch buffer and they will function exactly the same!
+You can evaluate to your hearts content in full screen.

 ## Contributing

 This is my first attempt at a Neovim plugin, so contributions are more than welcome!
 If you encounter issues or have ideas for improvements, please open an issue or submit a pull request on GitHub.